att-innovate/firework/README.md

 8. Add the Quartus Prime binary (`quartus`) to your `PATH` so you can open a terminal and type `quartus` to open the software.
 I'll leave it to you if you want to do this permanently (editing `~/.bashrc`) or temporarily (`export PATH=$PATH:<path-to-quartus>` in an open terminal).
 The path to `quartus` is: `~/intelFPGA/16.1/quartus/bin/`.

 The first time you open Quartus Prime, a *License Setup Required* dialog will appear.
-To fix this, in the next subsection we'll set up the license manager and serve the acquired license giving us full access to Quartus Prime Standard Edition, ModelSim-Intel FPGA Edition, and Arria 10 device support.
+To fix this, in the next subsection we'll set up the license manager and serve the acquired license file giving us full access to Quartus Prime Standard Edition, ModelSim-Intel FPGA Edition, and Arria 10 device support.

 ![alt text](resources/no-license.png)

-#### Setting up a license manager
+#### Setting up the license manager, serving your license
--- Need to get a license from Intel
+Remember when I said setting up an environment for HW development is a nontrivial task?
+Well, licensing is the crux of its nontrivial-ness.
+I don't even know where to begin... from the difficulty in identifying which software or components of software required licenses to whether I downloaded the proper software versions or if I'd be using the MegaCore IP Library embedded in Quartus Prime in my design (and if so, whether that implied acquiring a separate license or limiting my ability to open source or distrubte my work).
+That's only the beginning.
+Where and how to even acquire a license isn't obvious, and there are different license types ("fixed" vs. "floating" licenses, and I'm convinced the license I acquired is a hybrid of the two).
+When I eventually acquired the license and was semi-confident I had all the proper EDA tools installed, serving the license was my final challenge. [queue <a href="https://youtu.be/9jK-NcRmVcw">The Final Countdown</a>] Thanks to an act of incredibly poor engineering, the license was not only tied to the <a href="https://en.wikipedia.org/wiki/MAC_address">MAC address</a> of the <a href="https://en.wikipedia.org/wiki/Network_interface_controller">NIC</a> on my computer (which I get, they want to limit its use to one, uniquely-identified computer), but it ONLY worked for a NIC named `eth0` from Linux's perspective.
+Well, <a href="https://en.wikipedia.org/wiki/Consistent_Network_Device_Naming">upon further research</a> I found out that my CentOS 7 server's choice of `em1`, `em2`, etc. for its network interfaces is actually the modern naming convention employed by Linux systems. <a href="http://www.sysarchitects.com/em1_to_eth0">like this guy</a>, I had to rename `em1` to `eth0` for it to work.
+In fact, I'm curious as to whether he also was trying to get the FLEXlm license manager up and running (I love the opening line of his post).
+Ultimately, what it took for me to properly serve the license was patience, the ability to make sense of the information I had, some guess-and-check work, and reading through this 46-page manual: <a href="https://www.altera.com/content/dam/altera-www/global/en_US/pdfs/literature/manual/quartus_install.pdf">Intel FPGA Software Installation and Licensing</a>.
+I'll try to spare you the trouble by summarizing the steps below.

--- floating vs. fixed (which is mine?)
+1. Don't bother with the <a href="https://www.altera.com/mal-all/mal-signin.html?targetResource=https%3A%2F%2Fsso.altera.com%2Fpf%2Fadapter2adapter.ping%3FSpSessionAuthnAdapterId%3DOTKSiebel%26TargetResource%3Dhttps%253A%252F%252Fmysupport.altera.com%253A443%252FAlteraLicensing%252Flicense%252Findex.html">Self-Service Licensing Center</a>.
+Instead <a href="https://www.altera.com/about/contact/contact.html">contact an Intel licensing representative</a> directly and ask for a license for *Quartus Prime Standard Edition (including MegaCore IP Library)* and *ModelSim-Intel FPGA Edition*.
+That's all.
+Quartus Prime Standard Edition is <a href="https://www.altera.com/products/design-software/fpga-design/quartus-prime/download.html">required to work with Arria 10 devices</a>.
+As for ModelSim-Intel FPGA Edition, on second thought you may not actually need it.
+I haven't tried it myself, but you may be able to perform all the simulations I'll show later with the free version (ModelSim-Intel FPGA Starter Edition).

--- edit file, move to location
+2. Once you acquire the license

--- run license server daemon
+- move to server/location, edit file, run license server daemon, etc.

 ### 3. Understanding the software you wish to accelerate